AFA24SCM23V/dice_game/README.md

 Dice Dazzle: Rules of Fun!

-Welcome to Dice Dazzle, where the dice decides your destiny!
+Welcome to the Pig Game, where you'll have a "rolling" good time!
 Here are the quirky rules:

 🎲 Roll or Risk?: Each player gets a chance to roll the dice as many times as they dare.
 Oho, but beware!
 If the dice shows a 1, all your current points go bye-bye!☹️